 A client that checks that a File reference is indeed that of a directory, can then de-reference File.isDirectory safely without any nullness check.

 '''

 static void analyze(File file) {

 if (file.isDirectory()) {

-for (File child : file.listFiles()) {
+for (File child : file.listFiles()) { // no possible null dereference

 analyze(child);

 }

 } else {

-... analyze each file
+... analyze file

 }

 }

 '''

 3.2.4 Inference of @NonNull and @Nullable annotations